-- Schools earn one point for each percent of students who score in achievement levels 3, 4, or 5 in reading, one point for each percent of students who score 3, 4, or 5 in mathematics, and one point for each percent of students who score 3, 4, or 5 in science.
-If a school has fewer than 30 students with science scores, the district average for science will be used. - The writing exam is scored by at least two readers on a scale of 1 to 8.
-Schools earn one point for each percent of students scoring 3.5 or above.
-If a school has fewer than 30 students with writing scores, the district average for writing will be used.
+- ⇒ Schools earn one point for each percent of students who score at FCAT achievement levels 3, 4, or 5 in reading; one point for each percent of students who score at FCAT levels 3, 4, or 5 in mathematics; and one point for each percent of students who score at FCAT levels 3, 4, or 5 in science.
+(100 possible points each for reading, mathematics, and science) - ⇒ Students earn a score of 1 to 6 on the FCAT writing exam.
+The earns grading points for writing based on the average of (a) the percent of students scoring 3 or higher and (b) the percent of students scoring 4 or higher.
+(100 possible points for writing)